-I spent three months in the Balkans and fell in love with the cultures of this small but dense European region.
+I spent over three months in the Balkans and fell in love with the cultures of this small but dense European region.
 I already want to go back and see everything I missed!

 It was difficult to narrow it down to just 5— but here’s the list:

 5. Prizren, Kosovo

 Kosovo is Europe’s newest nation, but its cities are ancient.
 Prizren is Kosovo’s cultural capital, where Orthodox churches, Ottoman Mosques, and cafes line the lazy Bistrica river.
 Prizren is not far from Skopje, Macedonia or Pristina, the capital, and doable as a day-trip, but I recommend spending at least one night here.
 Locals are very friendly and willing to talk about Kosovo’s politics and its struggle for Independence.

 Prizren’s fortress, the Kalaja, sits upon a mountain overlooking the city and is a great place to watch the sunset.
 I hung out here for a few hours and watched the lights come on.

 Inside Prizren’s famous Sinan Pasha Mosque, which is meticulously hand-painted and carved.